 In June 2023, we released our second Corporate Social Responsibility Report, which detailed our progress and areas of focus in the ESG realm.
-The contents of our Corporate Social Responsibility Report are not incorporated by reference into this Quarterly Report on Form 10-Q or in any other report or document we file with the SEC.
+The contents of our Corporate Social Responsibility Report are not incorporated by reference into this Report or in any other report or document we file with the SEC.